Open-Cascade-SAS/OCCT/dox/dev_guides/debug/debug.md

 ~~~~~

 Saves the specified shape to a file with the given name.
-- *theFileNameStr* - the DRAW interpreter variable name to set.
+- *theFileNameStr* - the name of the file where the shape is saved.
 - *theShapePtr* - a pointer to *TopoDS_Shape* variable.

 ~~~~~